Connecting Thyborøn and Agger in north west Denmark

 Siebe de Vries, Danfoss Editron’s Marine Operations Manager, added:

 “The cost of energy has been lowered for ferries such as the Thyborøn-Agger service by the Danish government.
 This means that in the future the energy storage on board could be expanded so the ferry operates on even more batteries, reducing the use of gensets.
-Our EDITRON system is easily adaptable for such future optimisation and is even capable of being converted to a fully-electric vessel if required.”
+Our EDITRON system is easily adaptable for such future optimization.
+It is even capable of being converted to a fully-electric vessel if required.”

 Lee Lodge – Life Size Media